carlosivanr/hugo_website/content/guides/anova/2021-05-16-one-way-ancova/index.markdown

   @R-rstatix, @R-AMCP, @R-jmv, @R-ggpubr, @R-tidyverse
 ---

+A one-way analysis of covariance is an extension of the one-way ANOVA.
+In some situations, a researcher may wish to statistically control for a concomitant variable.
+A concomitant variable that "come along" with other variables of interest.
+These variables are also known as covariates and to concretize this concept, let's take a look at the example data set.

 ### The data set
 For this demo, we will use the data from Chapter 9, Table 7 in the AMCP package.
-In this hypothetical study, participants are randomly assigned to one of three conditions to examine the efficacy of a treatment for depression.
-Participants receive a selective serotonin reuptake inhibitor (SSRI) in condition 1, a placebo in condition 2, or are assigned to a wait list control in condition 3.
+In this hypothetical study, participants are randomly assigned to one of three conditions to examine the effectiveness of a treatment for depression.
+Participants received a selective serotonin reuptake inhibitor (SSRI) in condition 1, a placebo in condition 2, or were assigned to a wait list control in condition 3.
+Each participant was also assessed for depression in a pre- and post-treatment assessment.
+One might want to control for pre-treatment levels of depression when comparing across the three conditions.
+In this example, pre-treatment depression scores are treated as covariates.

 ```r